 Each year in conjunction with the Annual Conference, ACA Professional Learning Committee coordinates one or more workshops which will be of interest both to archivists located in the region hosting the conference as well as to many individuals planning to attend the conference.
 These workshops offer intermediate to advanced information on a variety of topics, set with 1/2 day, full day and 2-day time periods, immediately prior or following the conference sessions.

 The ACA Institute offers advanced level information, over a 2 or 3-day time period.
-An Institute on Personal Archives was offered, October 29 & 30, 2010 in the Toronto at the City of Toronto Archives.
+An Institute on Digital Preservation Management was offered, September 25-28, 2012, in Montreal at McGill University in partnership with the McGill School of Information Studies.
 The following table identifies the themes, leaders and locations of previous ACA Institutes.

 |2010||Institute on Personal Archives||Catherine Hobbs

 |2007||Why do they do that?: Understanding Our users||Wendy Duff